amjadtbssm/amjadtbssm/README.md

 - ✨ TO DO - Update Profile ✨
-- 👋 Hi, I’m @amjadtbssm
+- 👋 Hi, I’m AMjAD TABASSUM (@amjadtbssm) from Pakistan :pakistan:
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming, Web Development and Graphic Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning :atom: React & React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Object Pascal, PHP, HTML5, CSS and JavaScript
-- 📫 How to reach me ...
+- 📫 You can reach me via :e-mail: e-mail amjadtbssm@gmail.com

 <!---
 amjadtbssm/amjadtbssm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.